 - A sprinkling of pine nuts for some crunch

 Want to make this dish more of a full meal?

 I have added rotisserie chicken to this on several occasions to make it heartier, particularly for my husband.

 Here's what to do:

 Place the chopped cooked chicken in the bottom of your pot after you’ve drained the pasta and veggies, then add them on top and proceed with adding the pesto and other sauce ingredients.
 The chicken will get warmed through from the hot pasta and coated with the sauce. 👍

 Or just serve this pasta alongside your favorite chicken, fish or pork recipe.
-That’s a salmon recipe in the picture below that’s coming soon!
+That's easy BBQ salmon in the picture below 👇!

 I hope you feel the happy spring vibes and give this creamy pesto pasta with peas and asparagus a try.